rse/asty-astq/README.md

-ASTy-ASTq, as its name implies, is a combination of the Abstract Syntax Tree (AST) Data Structure library [ASTy](https://www.npmjs.com/package/asty) and the Anstract Syntax Tree (AST) Query Engine Library [ASTq](https://www.npmjs.com/package/astq).
+ASTy-ASTq, as its name implies, is a combination of the Abstract Syntax Tree (AST) Data Structure library [ASTy](https://www.npmjs.com/package/asty) and the Abstract Syntax Tree (AST) Query Engine Library [ASTq](https://www.npmjs.com/package/astq).
 Technically ASTy-ASTq is a super-class of ASTy while it internally integrates ASTq so that each ASTy node has an additional `query` method